hajschroeder/office-scheduler/PROPOSAL.md

 ## Is there anything you'd like your instructor to know?
 After spending a decent amount of time researching how to do this within the timeframe we have, I feel that building out the MVP with clean, concise code will take the majority of my time.
 As such, styling is considered low priority at the moment.
 I am more concerned with having a stylistically unappealing product that works well than I am with a beautiful application that isn't very useable
+*Update 9/10/22: After having spent much time researching best practices as well as learning more about the purpose and primary function of programming in React, I have come to the decision that styling is just as important as the functional aspect.
+As such, the above statement is no longer entirely true*